dunno4321/YAGPCB/README.md

 ### !ads (VIPs/Mods only)
 - Responds with a Github link with instructions on how to avoid ads on Twitch
 - The link in question: [https://github.com/pixeltris/TwitchAdSolutions](https://github.com/pixeltris/TwitchAdSolutions)

+### !help
+- Responds with the list of commands and their usages